 For anyone planning to visit Cusco and Machu Picchu during the Semana Santa celebration, it is an excellent chance to observe local traditions, food, and how Cusquenans mix Catholicism and Inca culture.
 The rich mixture of beliefs and traditions from the Old and New worlds is unique to Cusco.

 One example is Santo Lunes (Holy Monday).
 Other cities in Peru and around the world have Semana Santa processions, but only Cusco has the Procession of El Señor de Los Temblores (The Lord of Earthquakes).
-The story behind the statue of Christ in this procession is as fascinating as the celebrations which follow it.
-The King of Spain supposedly sent the figure as a way of converting the local Indians.
+The story behind the statue of Christ in this procession is fascinating.
+The King of Spain supposedly sent the figure as a way of converting the local natives.
 It was installed in the church, where it darkened to a copper color from the smoke of many candles.
 During a major earthquake on May 31, 1650, locals took the statue out of the church, and the quake miraculously stopped.
-Ever since then, the figure has held great importance for the people of Cusco, and on Monday of Semana Santa, he is feted with great passion and enthusiasm by believers who pack into the Plaza de Armas and crowd every overlooking balcony for a chance to witness the procession.
+Ever since then, the figure has held great importance for the people of Cusco.

-In this tradition, celebrated in Cusco for more than 200 years, the dark-hued image is dressed in beautiful clothing and positioned onto a platform adorned with red ñucchu flowers.
-Dozens of men hoist the platform onto their shoulders and solemnly parade him out of the Cusco Cathedral, around the streets of the historic center, and back to the Plaza de Armas.
-Throughout the afternoon, the tolling bells of the Cathedral sound in symphony with those of the adjacent Compañía de Jesus Church.
+For more than 200 years, on Holy Monday in Cusco, the figure is dressed in beautiful clothing.
+It is positioned onto a platform adorned with red ñucchu flowers.
+Dozens of men hoist the platform onto their shoulders and solemnly parade him out of the Cusco Cathedral.
+They then parade around the streets of the historic center, and back to the Plaza de Armas.

 For Cusco locals, the other days of Semana Santa are also important.
 On Domingo de Ramos (Palm Sunday), people go to church to celebrate the entrance of Jesus to Israel and to receive bouquets of rosemary and palm tree leaves.
 Since all the churches are open on this day, travelers can get into any of them without paying the usual tourist admission fee. (be sure to be respectful and refrain from taking pictures.)

-Food is another significant aspect of Easter in Peru since it represents both a sign of gratitude and an opportunity to rejoice at reaching the end of the long Lenten fast.
+Food is another significant aspect of Easter in Peru.
+It represents both a sign of gratitude and an opportunity to rejoice after a long Lenten fast.
 On Thursday, it is customary to taste the twelve different traditional dishes.
 Because of the Catholic prohibition against eating red meat during Lent, most plates feature Andean plants, grains, and vegetables abundant in the area, such as potatoes, corn, and squash.
 Some dishes may include fish or shrimp.
 And then there are a whole range of delicious desserts such as arroz con leche, mazamorra, apple and peach compotes, empanadas de semana santa, rosquitas, and many more.

 Good Friday is a lot quieter than the other days as people are commemorating the death of Christ, though there are still smaller processions in the center.
 Also, in Cusco, people from the countryside come to the city and set up a market to sell medicinal plants, which is a tradition that stems from ancient times.
 On Friday, some families make a trip to Calca in the Sacred Valley to see the local procession of Santo Sepulcro involving Jesus in a coffin and the mourning Virgin Mary.
 The townspeople would construct flower carpets on the streets and wear black as a sign of mourning.
 Back in Cusco, Saturday and Sunday also tend to be quieter, and most activity revolves around church services.
 On these days, she recommends walking around traditional markets like San Pedro to see local products.